Sport in Taiwan

 In Taiwan, some of the most popular sports include baseball, basketball, badminton, football, softball, table tennis, tennis, and volleyball.
 Martial arts such as tai chi and taekwondo are also practiced by many people.
 Baseball is the most popular sport in Taiwan, followed by basketball and association football.

-International-known athletes include Jeremy Lin, Tai Tzu-ying, Kuo Hsing-chun, Yu Chang, Chien-Ming Wang, Lin Yun-ju, Yang Chuan-kwang, Chou Tien-chen, Hsieh Su-wei, and Yani Tseng among others.
-Baseball is the most popular sport in Taiwan.
+Internationally known athletes include Hsieh Su-wei, Kuo Hsing-chun, Tai Tzu-ying, Yani Tseng, and Yang Chuan-kwang, who were among the best in their sport at the peak of their career.

 Due to the political status, the organisations or national teams from Taiwan have been competing as Chinese Taipei in international sporting events, such as the Olympic Games.

 History

 Westernization during the Qing dynasty (1858–1895)

 The Treaty of Tientsin opened up the Taiwanese border to the western countries, and many missionaries came to Taiwan for missionary, medical, and education work.
 The missionaries promoted the education of intelligence, morality, and physical, and started to include physical education class in the system.
 At the time, Han Chinese did not have habits of exercise, so the missionaries encouraged students to swim, play, and run after class.
 Sports like gymnastics, racing, high jump, and hiking were brought to the Han Chinese.